 “There is NO single test/indicator/marker for birdshot, although everyone seems to think the HLA A29 positive is.
 It is not.
 Just one of many areas a good diagnostician will ponder.
 We all want an answer and the reality is, for some, there is not a definite yes or no as to their diagnosis.

 Uveitis = inflammation of the uvea, something has caused that inflammation.
 Therefore, having uveitis indicates there is something else wrong; there are about 60 or so conditions that are identified as causing uveitis, and for a quite few, the diagnosis is ideopathic or cause unknown.
 Our ophthalmologists are just like a lawyer who is building a case, bit by bit, with each piece of evidence to draw a conclusion.”

-Here are 3 short interviews people with birdshot who attended the Birdshot Day back in September.
-We will post some more next week.
+Here are 3 short interviews people with birdshot who attended the Birdshot Day back in September 2010.

 Mrs Birdshot has had Birdshot for over thirty years.
 It took a long while for her to be diagnosed and over the years has received a number of different treatments, some more successful than others.
 Her’s is a positive story.
 She has maintained her vision and she doesn’t regard herself as ill and doesn’t want to be thought of as a patient.
 She wants to have a partnership approach to her treatment with her doctor.

 Carole’s story is similar to Annie’s.
 She has been treated for a number of years and has maintained reasonable vision.

 Lesley is a young woman who has been treated for her Birdshot for over 10 years.
 She’s had a tough time finding the right treatment for her Birdshot and her arthritis, but her current medication is controlling both and she couldn’t be happier.